DeepakArora76/nativescript-dna-deviceinfo/README.md

 - 1.3.0: Added externalStoragePaths API.
 Fixed crashes and compatibility issues with the Android platform.
 - 1.4.0: Added storageVolumeInfo API.
 - 2.0.0: Changed APIs name for storageVolumes & cellularServiceProviders.
-- 2.1.0: Added API to get service set identifier(SSID) of a wireless local area network (WLAN).
+- 2.1.0: Added an API to get service set identifier(SSID) of a wireless local area network (WLAN).
 - 2.1.1: The documentation is updated.
-- 2.1.2: Added nativescript-custom-entitlements to dev dependencies to demo app.
+- 2.1.2: Added the package nativescript-custom-entitlements to dev dependencies to the demo app.
-- 2.1.3: Adjusted license from Apache-2.0 to MIT.
+- 2.1.3: Adjusted the license from Apache-2.0 to MIT.
+- 2.2.0: Added an API to get a status of Bluetooth.

 ## Installation